AntonioTorres23/OpenGL_Notes/Advanced Lighting.md

 	Take the dot product between normal, and halfway direction similar to Phong lighting in which we took a dot product between the view and reflect direction.

+	Then we make sure the specular angle never goes beyond the value 0.0.
+After this, we take this angle and multiply it by itself to the power of the             shininess value.
 */
 float spec = pow(max(dot(normal, halfwayDir), 0.0), shininess);
-vec3 specular = lightColor * spec;
+// multiply the specular scalar value by the desired light color value. vec3 specular = lightColor * spec;
 ```

-And there is nothing more to
+And there is nothing more to Blinn-Phong than what we just described.
+The only difference between Blinn-Phong and Phong specular refection is that we now me